LABSS/NetLogo2Mesa/Tutorial.md

 import matplotlib.pyplot as plt
 ```

-To show the points we will use a simple scatterplot using the  [matplotlib.pyplot.scatter](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.scatter.html) function that takes two basic parameters a series of x and a series of y.
+To show the points we will use a simple scatterplot using the  [matplotlib.pyplot.scatter](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.scatter.html) function that takes two basic parameters: a series of x and a series of y.
 The first number of the x series will correspond to the x of the first node and the same for the y series.
 We must then generate two sets of numbers one that will contain all the x of each node and the other that will contain all the y of each node.
 Inside the model we create a new method, show_space, and we collect the x's and y's through a [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).
 We don't want to see a space with useless dots, so we also take the unique_id of each node so we can print it next to each dot.
 Then we instantiate a new figure, create a scatter and insert labels at each point.

 ```python
 def show_space(self):